echemdb/svgdigitizer/doc/index.md

 ![files/images/example_plot_p0_demo.png](files/images/example_plot_p0_demo.png)

-This file can be digitized from the [command line interface](cli.md), which creates a CVS file of the y and y data.
+This file can be digitized from the [command line interface](cli.md), which creates a CVS file of the x and y data.
 The resolution can be specified by `--sampling-interval`.

 ```sh